 + PRO: Helsinki is walkable

 An upside of moving to Finland’s capital city is how easy it is to walk around.
-It is a pedestrianised city, encouraging a cleaner unpolluted environment, and its level landscape makes walking doable.
-Park-and-Ride facilities are also available, encouraging drivers to park their cars before entering the city centre and then continuing their commute either by walking or taking public transport.
+It is a pedestrianised city, encouraging a cleaner, unpolluted environment, and its level landscape makes walking doable.
+Park-and-Ride facilities are also available, encouraging drivers to park their cars before entering the city centre to continue their commute either on foot or on public transport.

 - CON: Air travel is expensive